 Of particular interest, the court found that plaintiffs would need to have evidence of a "special relationship" between plaintiffs, on the one hand, and the station and reporter, Mark Hanrahan, on the other, in order to proceed with either the negligent publication or the negligent infliction of emotional distress claim, absent allegation of personal injury.
 As the court explained:

 Here, defendant Hanrahan and plaintiff were strangers to each other before the agreement, which was limited to the term that defendants could come onto plaintiffs' property if they agreed not to air plaintiff's likeness.
 That agreement did not form a special relationship; defendants were not acting as plaintiffs' agents, and plaintiffs did not relinquish control of matters to defendants that required them to exercise independent judgment on plaintiffs' behalf.
-That is so because plaintiffs could not relinquish control of an activity—filming, editing, or broadcasting a news report—that they never had in the first place.
+That is so because plaintiffs could not relinquish control of an activity—filming, editing or broadcasting a news report—that they never had in the first place.
 Thus, defendants did not owe a heightened duty to plaintiffs that would support a claim for noneconomic damages absent a personal injury.

-Similarly, plaintiffs' claim for intentional infliction of emotional distress failed because plaintiffs could present no evidence that defendants intended to harm them.
+Similarly, plaintiffs' claim for intentional infliction of emotional distress failed because they could present no evidence that defendants intended to harm them.
 "At most, defendants unreasonably failed to make all of their employees aware of the promise made to plaintiff and to prevent the harm that could follow from breaking that promise."

-The appellate court dismissed the three tort claims and remanded to the trial court for consideration of the contract claim, only.
+The appellate court dismissed the three tort claims and remanded to the trial court for consideration of the contract claim only.
 While plaintiffs' tort claims were for $1.5 million, the smaller amount they could obtain under the contract claim was less than the amount of attorney fees that were likely to be awarded against them; an award of reasonable attorney fees to a prevailing movant is mandatory under Oregon's anti-SLAPP statute.
 As a result, the matter quickly ended when plaintiffs agreed to dismiss all claims with prejudice and without payment to any party.